mruizsagales/Fin-whale-climate-isotopes/README.md

-# Climate anomalies modulate diet and migration of North Atlantic fin whales, as shown by stable isotope analysis of baleen plates
+# Climate anomalies modulate diet and migration of North Atlantic fin whales
 Climate anomalies modulate diet and migration of North Atlantic fin whales, as shown by stable isotope analysis of baleen plates